 Andy McCarty serves as the director of CAVS.
 He is a post-9/11-era veteran of the United States Air Force, with deployments to Egypt and Qatar.
 He is also a graduate of Northeastern’s College of Professional Studies.

 The CAVS team is available to assist with any questions you may have regarding your VA education benefits, as well as serve as a resource for the veteran community more broadly.
 We encourage you to visit us.
 You can find CAVS at:

 You can also “Like” us on Facebook to receive updates about CAVS and see inside the space.

-Northeastern University prides itself on having a top-ranked Employer Engagement and Career Design office that has been ranked in the top three for Colleges in America With the Best Job & Career Placement Services for 2019 by The Princeton Review.
-We strive to create a diverse and sustainable network of students, alumni, and employers, creating a robust social ecosystem through career advising, daily drop-ins, and individual appointments.
+Northeastern University prides itself on having a top-ranked Employer Engagement and Career Design (EECD) office that has been ranked in the top three for Colleges in America With the Best Job & Career Placement Services for 2019 by The Princeton Review.
+EECD strives to create a diverse and sustainable network of students, alumni, and employers, creating a robust social ecosystem through experiential programs, workshops, and one-on-one career counseling.

 Northeastern’s Employer Engagement and Career Design office is located at:

 Boston, MA 02115

 You can also learn more about CAVS and the other services offered by Northeastern by talking with an enrollment counselor.